Internal troops of the Soviet Union: Combating nationalist independence movements

 Partially due to the efforts of the Internal Troops, the Soviet regime managed to temporarily stop the independence movements in the Soviet-occupied territories as many of the armed resistance members were killed by the end of the 1950s.

 Suppression of mass riots

 In the post-war period, mass riots repeatedly broke out in the USSR, caused by social tensions, inter ethnic differences, illegal actions of the authorities and many other reasons.
-In all cases, the internal troops (in rare cases, units of the Soviet Army) were called in to eliminate mass riots.
+In all cases, the internal troops (in rare cases, units of the Soviet Army) were called in to manage mass riots.
 Examples of mass riots with serious consequences in the liquidation of which the Internal Troops of the USSR Ministry of Internal Affairs participated are: